zixy17/zixy17.github.io/docs/index.md

 You can find me at Twitter [@yi_zixuan](https://twitter.com/yi_zixuan),  [linkedin](https://www.linkedin.com/in/zixuan-yi-073ab01b0/) or email me [zixy@seas.upenn.edu](mailto:zixy@seas.upenn.edu).

-Feel free to drop me an email if you want to chat about research 😄 / or anything else on your mind.
+I'm always happy to chat — feel free to drop me an email about research 😄 or anything else on your mind.

 ## News